mihai-gabriel/ddroidd-internship/README.md

 ### DDROIDD Winter Internship 2022 Coding Challange
 ###### Șucaliuc Mihai-Gabriel

-This is my solution to the DDROIDD Internship Coding Challenge.
+This is my solution for the DDROIDD Internship Coding Challenge.

 ##### Requirements